Announcing trellang 1.0.0: A Trello REST client for Erlang/OTP

 Quick start

-Provide your Trello key/token via an Erlang config (e.g. dev.config
+Provide your Trello key/token via an Erlang config (e.g. dev.config) and run with ERL_FLAGS="-config ./dev.config".

 BoardId = <<"abcd1234">>,